publiusfederalist/hsencrypt/README.md

 # hsencrypt
 ## nodejs library to encrypt or decrypt messages using handshake names

-hsencrypt uses handshake names, a handshake node, and a handshake wallet to encrypt and decrypt names
+hsencrypt uses handshake names, a handshake node, and a handshake wallet to encrypt and decrypt names.

 ## How to use